Skip to main content

 Eligible non-U.S. charitable organizations must be either:

-The following organizations or categories of service are NOT eligible for a gift match through this challenge:
+The following categories of service are NOT eligible for a gift match through this challenge:

-• Any hours of service to religious organizations (e.g., churches, synagogues, mosques, or other houses of worship) when volunteer activities are primarily religious or sectarian in nature.
-Volunteering in support of programs that are non-sectarian, open to all individuals regardless of religious beliefs, and beneficial to a broad community (i.e., serving at homeless shelters, working at soup kitchens, or providing other social services) will be considered for match credit.
+• Volunteering in support of programs that are non-sectarian, open to all individuals regardless of religious beliefs, and beneficial to a broad community (e.g., serving at homeless shelters, working at soup kitchens, or providing other social services) will be considered for match credit.
 You may be asked to provide additional information about the community project to receive match credit.

-• Any hours of service that result in advertisements or other promotions of an individual’s business activities.
+• Service that results in advertisements or other promotions of an individual’s business activities

-• Any hours of service that provide benefits directly to any individual, alum, or their families.
+• Service that provides benefits directly to any individual, alum, or their families

-• Any organization that discriminates based on race, religion, color, sex (including pregnancy), sexual orientation, gender identity, age, national origin, ancestry, citizenship, veteran status, disability status, or espouses hate.
+• Service to any organization that espouses hate or discriminates based on race, religion, color, sex (including pregnancy), sexual orientation, gender identity, age, national origin, ancestry, citizenship, veteran status, or disability status.

-• Fill out the form.
+• Fill out this form.
 That’s it!
 We’ll be in touch to confirm that your service and gift have been counted.

 • Yes!
-Any completed Beyond the Farm project hours will count towards the challenge.
-Just fill out our form!
+Any Beyond the Farm project hours you complete will count towards the challenge.
+Just fill out the form!

 If you’re looking to lead or attend a Beyond the Farm project this year, please visit the program’s website.

-Have additional questions or interested in earning volunteer hours through The Stanford Fund?
+Have additional questions?
+Interested in earning volunteer hours through The Stanford Fund?

 Reach out to us at thestanfordfund@stanford.edu